RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Freehand drawing tool.
+A button on the tabletop opens a floating window with brush options.
+When a brush is selected, mouse/touch will draw to an overlay on the touched map.
+Original image will be unmodified.

 ## Plans/TODO

-* Freehand drawing tool
+* Freehand drawing tool improvements:
-    * Button on the tabletop to open a floating window with brush options (including no brush, i.e. normal tabletop gesture interactions), colour palette.
-        * When a brush is selected, mouse/touch will draw to a layer on the touched map.
-Original image will be unmodified.
     * Ability to create a new, blank map image with defined dimensions, background colour.
+    * Option in colour picker to reset palette?
+Un-select swatch value?
     * Support multiple layers on maps
         * Layer visibility toggle on/off.
         * Select which layer you're drawing to.
         * Create new layer, reorder layers, delete layer
-    * Straight line mode
     * Grid snap mode
     * Other tools?
 Arcs/circles, rectangles, clone tool?, ...
     * Copy layers between maps.
 Rescale layers.
     * Player-specific layer controls: view, draw to
+    * "Flatten layers into new image & save" option to generate a new map image with the painted layers baked in, set grid params to that of the underlying map, clear the paint layers and replace the current map + paint layers.

 * Pieces roster improvements:
+    * Add new column - should auto-scroll to the bottom, where the new column appears.
+    * Clicking to a new column value after editing doesn't save the value.
     * Toggle button for player-editable?
     * Support Markdown in string columns (possibly in name as well?)
     * Column type: "status" (icons which can be toggled on/off)